spencerhcheng/holberton-system_engineering-devops/w4/d4/lecture_notes.md

 created from an empty class, but there are two things we can learn about Javascript classes from this example:

-* They start, by convention, with a capital letter
+* A Javascript class starts, by convention, with a capital letter
-* Use the `new` keyword to create an object (also called an instance) from the constructor
+* The `new` keyword is used to create an object (also called an *instance*) from the Constructor

 ## Creating Instance Variables